Updated on March 29, 2023

 Why Is the Ludovisi Battle Sarcophagus Important?

-I had no idea that there was a Ludovisi battle or that someone created this sarcophagus depicting Romans fighting barbarians.
+I had no idea that there was a Ludovisi battle or that someone created this sarcophagus depicting Romans and barbarians during a fight.
 However, this sculpture fascinated me at a glance, making me want to know more about this battle and about all famous Roman battles for that matter.

 Three Roman soldiers are more prominent than the other characters.
 In addition, the one in the middle of the scene has an X on his forehead.
 The meaning of this cross sign was that the guy belonged to the Mithraism cult.
 Apparently, he was a general in the Roman army.
 Among all Roman soldiers depicted in this scene, he is the only one who doesn’t wear a helmet.
 This means he was invincible.